micleavor/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 * Existing discussion contributions remain available for review.

 * Students cannot add posts, respond to posts, or comment on responses.
+However, students can continue to vote on existing posts, report posts for misuse, and follow posts.

 * Course Staff, Instructors, Discussion Admins, Discussion Moderators, and Discussion Community TAs are not affected when you close the discussions for a course.
 Users with these roles can continue to add to discussions.

+.. note:: You may want to alert your students (through a discussion post and in the courseware) when the discussions are closed so that they understand why they cannot add to the discussions.

 =====================================
 Start-End Date Format Specification